"

 Example 3.5.3.
 Ties versus slurs

 Ex.
 3.5.4.
-Ties v. dotted notes
+Ties versus dotted notes

-• Remember that notes can cross over beats only when they begin on a strong beat.
+• Remember that notes can only cross over beats when they begin on a strong beat.

 Example 3.5.3B also illustrated a note being held out by two ties in a row.
 Indeed, a series of ties can be used to sustain a sound for multiple measures, as shown in Example 3.5.5.